GyVn87/Charm-Rebalanced-Mod/README.md

 ***Despite this charm's unlimited power, I still buffed it to make it even more powerful.***
 ## Carefree Melody
-- Can now be equipped at the same time with Grimmchild
+- Can now be equipped even after obtaining Grimmchild
 - No longer relies on RNG mechanics to block hits.
 - Delays the first incoming hit temporarily, and enters a 15 seconds cooldown.
 - If the bearer successfully makes it through the cooldown without taking any damage, the charm completely negates the delayed damage.